mysteriumnetwork/payments-smart-contracts/README.md

 ## Current deployment (ethereum Ropsten testnet)
 ERC20 Token (Mintable a la myst token): [https://ropsten.etherscan.io/address/0x453c11c058f13b36a35e1aee504b20c1a09667de](https://ropsten.etherscan.io/address/0x453c11c058f13b36a35e1aee504b20c1a09667de)

 Registry smart contract:

 ## TODO

-* Refactoring to implement accountant pattern
-* Staking (without punishments) instead of registration fee
+* Add `HubManager` smart contract and register it in `Registry`.
+* Implement Virtual channles functionality.
+* Possibility to lend funds to hub for autochannel topup.
+* Multichannels registration (for same identity).
-* README on how to use smart-contracts (main idea of payments)
+* README on how to use smart-contracts (main idea of our payments method).
 * Add `green path` end-to-end test which will cover success flow from register till withdrawal
-* Bounty or fee for registration tx sender
 * Add tests for __upgradeToAndCall proxy function
-* Deploy smart contracts
+* Deploy smart contracts into Ropsten

 ## Ideas to discuss

-* Staking with timelock for withdrawals and settlement
+* Staking (without punishments) instead of registration fee.
 * Bidable DEX (no centralised rate, each bidder can suggest own rate, conversion always on market price)
 * Stateless Proxy (mutates target's storage, avoids delegatecall)
 * Downvoting for provider identity (if client already paid some amount to identity) -> downvoting can take some funds from stake